 A form of interference caused by the modulation of one carrier affecting that of another signal.
 It can be caused by overloading an amplifier as well as by signal imbalances at the headend.

 Term to describe signals of the opposite polarity to another being transmitted and received.
 Cross-polarization discrimination refers to the ability of a feed to detect one polarity and reject the signals having the opposite sense of polarity

-Interference between adjacent channels often caused by cross modulation.
-Leakage can occur between two wires, PCB tracks or parallel cables.
+Interference between adjacent channels is often caused by cross modulation.
+Leakage can occur between two wires, PCB tracks, or parallel cables.